gradualgames/ggsound/README.md

 to help exercise GGSound and the converter.
 * Famicuber - For bug reports and supplying sample songs to exercise GGSound.
+* Kasumi - For kicking my butt and making me want to improve GGSound's performance (compact instruments feature) as well as bug reports.

 # Changes:
+* 6-6-18:  Fixed label sanitization bug, we were not sanitizing instrument names!
+           Also now capital letters will show up in the asm.
 * 2-2-18:  Refactored how envelopes are stored and read during execution into a "compact instrument" 256 byte format.
 This helps performance but introduces the limitation that you cannot have extremely long